syncfusion-content/ej2-react-docs/ej2-react/grid/pdf-export/adding-header-and-footer.md

 ## Insert an image in header and footer

-The Syncfusion<sup style="font-size:70%">&reg;</sup> React Grid supports inclusion of images in the header and footer sections of exported PDF documents.
+The [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) supports inclusion of images in the header and footer sections of exported PDF documents.
 This feature enables addition of custom logos, branding elements, or other relevant images to enhance document presentation.

 Images can be represented using base64 strings in `.jpeg` format.
 This can be achieved using the [pdfExportProperties](https://ej2.syncfusion.com/react/documentation/api/grid/pdfExportProperties) property of the Grid component.